typekpb/strands-demo/02-crzp-agent/README.md

     Potenciálnym nástupcom dnešných,
     ```
-1. INPUT: `show me the levels of autonomy described in the thesis`
+1. INPUT: `show me the levels of autonomy described in the thesis (it might be retrievable from the thesis pdf only)`
    OUTPUT (pdf reader unavailable):
    ```
    <thinking> Since I cannot directly read or analyze PDF files, I need to inform the user that I cannot provide the levels of autonomy described in the thesis.
 I will suggest that the user download the PDF to review it themselves. </thinking>